Amenities: Activity Room, Community Center, Full Kitchen, Gym, Playground

 - Take the completed forms to the community center OR Greenville Rec’s Main Office: 4806 Old Spartanburg Road, Taylors, SC 29687.

-DSS After school snacks and meal program served daily.
+DSS After school snacks served daily.

 Transportation is available by Greenville County Rec for an additional $50 per month from Paris, Stone, Cherrydale, and Duncan-Chapel Elementary School.